Course Outline

 Engaged

-4 Apply clinical reasoning to inform safe and effective movement, physical activity, and exercise-based interventions that consider health and treatment needs, and client preferences and goals.
+4 Interpret data from clinical outcome measures to apply clinical reasoning to inform safe and effective movement, physical activity, and exercise-based interventions that consider health and treatment needs, and client preferences and goals.
 Knowledgeable

 Creative and critical thinker

-5 Practise person-centred care to prescribe, deliver, adapt, and evaluate safe and effective evidence-based movement, physical activity, and exercise-based interventions that optimise health status, function, recovery, and independence.
+5 Practise person-centred care to prescribe, deliver, adapt, and evaluate safe and effective evidence-based movement, physical activity, and exercise-based interventions that optimise health status, function, recovery, and independence in collaboration with individuals and population groups across the full health spectrum.
 Creative and critical thinker

 Engaged